[(1) For the purposes of this Part, any reference to a person who is convicted of an offence includes a reference to—

 (c) a person who has been found not guilty of the offence by reason of insanity, or

-(d) a person who has been found to be under a disability and to have
+(d) a person who has been found to be under

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.